paulkarpenko/us-code-ui/uscode/title-20-education/chapter-052-education-for-economic-security.md

 **(c) Matching grant requirements** Funds awarded for such competitive grants shall be expended through a system requiring matching of the grant.
 The minimum amount required as a match shall be equal to a percentage of the grant that is determined by the Foundation.
 Funds made available for matching purposes may include in-kind services or other resources.

-**(d) Materials or methods research application requirements** In making grant applications for materials or methods research for the purposes described in subsections (a)(1) and (a)(3) of this section, the Foundation shall assure the involvement of appropriate State or local education agencies in the case of applications submitted by other entities described in subsection (a) of this section, or that one or more of such other entities will be consulted in the case of applications submitted by State or local education agencies.
+**(d) Materials or methods research application requirements** In making grant applications for materials or methods research for the purposes described in subsections (a)(1) and (a)(3), the Foundation shall assure the involvement of appropriate State or local education agencies in the case of applications submitted by other entities described in subsection (a), or that one or more of such other entities will be consulted in the case of applications submitted by State or local education agencies.

 ### Statutory Notes